vectordotdev/vector/website/content/en/docs/reference/configuration/unit-tests.md

 If there are hyphens in the field name, you will need to quote this part (at least in YAML):

 ```
-  - name: hypens
+  - name: hyphens
     inputs:
-      - insert_at: hypens
+      - insert_at: hyphens
         type: log
         log_fields:
-          labels."this-has-hypens": "this is a test"
+          labels."this-has-hyphens": "this is a test"
 ```

 ##### Raw string value